matteo14c/HaploCoV/docs/source/data.rst

 * location: the geographic place from where the isolated was collected; Column name: *"Location"*;
 * a valid lineage/group/class associated with the genome.
 Column name: *"Pango lineage"*

 Dates must be provided in YYYY-MM-DD format.
 Locations in the following format: Continent/Country/Region.
-Missing information must be indicated by *NA* (not available).An example of a valid metadata table is reported below
+Missing information must be indicated by *NA* (not available).
+Sequences unique identifiers can not be replaced by *NA* values.

+An example of a valid metadata table is reported below

 .. figure:: _static/table1.png
    :scale: 80%
    :align: center

+If any of the columns indicated above (names **must be matched exactly**) is not found in your metadata table, execution of HaploCoV will halt and an error message will be raised.
+This does not mean that you necessarily need to provide data from the GISAID database as the main input (see below) to HaploCoV, but just that the metadata that you provide **must have** columns names consistent with those reported above.

 Important: providing "external" data
 ====================================